ElCodo99/mytools/README.md

 Feel free to use my library.
 I'm also apreciating sugestions for approvements.

 ## Highlight: The DynamicValuesCollector Class

-One of the cornerstone components of this library is the DynamicValuesCollector class.
+One of the cornerstone components of this library is the `DynamicValuesCollector` class.
 This class serves as a versatile and convenient way to store, retrieve, and manage metrics for various statistical models.
-Whether you are running simple linear regressions or complex machine learning algorithms, DynamicValuesCollector can help you keep track of how well each model is performing.
+Whether you are running simple linear regressions or complex machine learning algorithms, `DynamicValuesCollector` can help you keep track of how well each model is performing.

 ### Features

-Metric Storage: Store any number of metrics (e.g., R2, RMSE, Accuracy) for each model.
+- **Metric Storage**: Store any number of metrics (e.g., R2, RMSE, Accuracy) for each model.

-Batch Addition: Add metrics for multiple models at once using the add_batch method, making it highly efficient for scenarios like k-fold cross-validation or hyperparameter tuning.
+- **Batch Addition**: Add metrics for multiple models at once using the `add_batch` method, making it highly efficient for scenarios like k-fold cross-validation or hyperparameter tuning.

-Feature Tracking: Alongside metrics, you can also store the features used in each model, which is particularly useful for feature selection methods like forward or backward selection.
+- **Feature Tracking**: Alongside metrics, you can also store the features used in each model, which is particularly useful for feature selection methods like forward or backward selection.

-Flexible Retrieval: Retrieve metrics for a specific model or sort all models based on a particular metric using the get_metrics method.
+- **Flexible Retrieval**: Retrieve metrics for a specific model or sort all models based on a particular metric using the `get_metrics` method.

-Export Capabilities: Easily export the stored metrics to CSV or JSON formats for further analysis or visualization.
+- **Export Capabilities**: Easily export the stored metrics to CSV or JSON formats for further analysis or visualization.
+- **Logging**: The class also supports logging, either to the console or to a specified log file, making it easier to track the operations performed on the collector.

 ### Why Use DynamicValuesCollector?

 As a statistician or data scientist, you might find yourself juggling multiple models and metrics.
-Especially when you are fitting a vast number of models, e.g. in simulation studies, you neeed great infrastructure handling your model parameters.
+Especially when you are fitting a vast number of models, e.g., in simulation studies, you need robust infrastructure for handling your model parameters.
 This class provides a structured way to manage this complexity, making your analytical workflow more organized and efficient.

 ### Example Usage

-Here's a quick example to demonstrate how you can use DynamicValuesCollector:
+Here's a quick example to demonstrate how you can use `DynamicValuesCollector`:

 ```R
 # Initialize the collector with metric names